skuid/SamplePages/Salesforce_Advanced/Create_Record_and_File/README.md

 Curiously there is always a content document link record created to the user record.
 You can't delete it.

-We also include some Javscript and an Action Sequence that deletes the uploaded file if the page is abandoned before the new record is saved.
+We also include some JavaScript and an action sequence that deletes the uploaded file if the page is abandoned before the new record is saved.
 This keeps things clean.

 <img src="OneStepForm.png" width="300"></img>